 COVID-19 has wreaked havoc on the world of sports, with horse racing and betting being no exception.
-Many horse racing events have either been postponed or will only be held without an audience present.
+Many horse racing and sports betting events have either been postponed or will only be held without an audience present.

 While the sport of kings is in a state of disarray, Play USA readers can expect this list to keep them abreast of all cancellations, and events tabbed to proceed.
 States omitted are those without thoroughbred racing tracks.